nshkrdotcom/synapse/docs/docs2/direction.md

 *   **Centralized Logging:**
     *   The `agent_wrapper.py` will be configured to send log messages back to the Elixir side as part of the response (or potentially via a separate channel, like a dedicated logging endpoint or stream).
-    *   The `AxonCore.AgentProcess` will receive these log messages and use Elixir's `Logger` to log them centrally.
+    *   The `SynapseCore.AgentProcess` will receive these log messages and use Elixir's `Logger` to log them centrally.
     *   We can use structured logging (e.g., JSON format) to make it easier to parse and analyze logs.

 *   **Metrics:**
-    *   `AxonCore.AgentProcess` can track metrics like:
+    *   `SynapseCore.AgentProcess` can track metrics like:
         *   Number of requests processed.
         *   Number of successful/failed requests.
         *   Number of retries.